← All Articles

 1. Their Technical Background Doesn't Match Their Claims

 Real AI expertise comes from specific, verifiable experience.
-A legitimate AI speaker should trace their knowledge to concrete sources: years building machine learning systems at Google, leading AI strategy at companies like Salesforce or Microsoft, publishing peer-reviewed research, or running AI startups with measurable outcomes.
+A legitimate AI speaker should trace their knowledge to concrete sources: years building machine learning systems at companies like Google or Meta, leading AI strategy at organizations like Salesforce or Microsoft, publishing peer-reviewed research, or running AI startups with measurable outcomes.

 Watch for speakers whose bios emphasize consulting work over hands-on technical experience.
 Phrases like "AI strategist" or "digital transformation expert" without accompanying technical credentials often signal surface-level knowledge.
 The best AI speakers can discuss specific algorithms, frameworks, and implementation challenges because they've actually worked with them.

 Check their LinkedIn history.
 Did they suddenly start posting about AI in late 2022, or have they been discussing machine learning concepts for years?
-A McKinsey 2024 analysis found that speakers with at least five years of pre-ChatGPT AI experience deliver content rated 60% more valuable by technical audiences.
+In our experience, speakers with substantial pre-ChatGPT AI experience consistently deliver content that technical audiences find more valuable.
+The difference is obvious: they can speak to what machine learning looked like before the current hype cycle and contextualize new developments within longer industry trends.

 Academic credentials matter, but they're not everything.
 Some of the most insightful AI speakers come from industry roles where they've seen AI projects succeed and fail in real business contexts.
 Look for specific company names, project details, and quantifiable results in their background.